Women play a key role in rural social, economic and environmental infrastructure.

 To know more about our bags of hope, Click here

 To view our latest Product Catalogue, Click here

 MISSING Link Trusts’ rural livelihood programs aim to uplift the vulnerable community in South 24 Parganas by creating a base to introduce them to means of alternate livelihood options.
 The Women Empowerment Centres (WEC) focuses on various aspects of community development and survivor initiatives with the following programs:

 Educate & Empower: Missing Awareness and Safety School program (MASSp), SoochnaPreneur (Entrepreneur Program) , Skills Training for women, Digital Literacy

 Community Development: Access to Social Protection Scheme, Provide COVID Relief and Disaster Relief.

 Survivor Support: Counselling, Rescue, Prosecution & Legal Counsel for survivors of sex trafficking and gender-based violence

-Most beneficiaries of the Missing Empowerment Centres (MEC) are young girls between the ages of 16 and 25 years.
+Most beneficiaries of the Women Empowerment Centres (WEC) are young girls between the ages of 16 and 25 years.
 Once trained, they can benefit their community as well due to their skills.
 They act as effective catalysts for community development, transforming the ecosystem.

 Click here to know how young women in Kultali are changing their lives.